 Are your divorce papers guaranteed to be court-approved?

 It is critical that the divorce forms you receive from the service you're considering are up to date to ensure they are going to be court-approved.
 Laws and regulations change regularly from state-state and divorce services need to stay on top of these changes.

-If the company does not guarantee court ready documents, I would be weary.
+If the company does not guarantee court ready documents, I would be wary.
 You could find yourself in a situation where you need to hire an attorney to modify your forms.
 This can be extremely expensive; well into the four figure range.

-How much does the service charge?
-Is it reasonably priced?
+How much does the divorce service charge?